 Join this morning’s Optional Experience to Cardiff Castle, a medieval fortress which has enjoyed a colourful history spanning centuries.
 Ancient ruins and lush countryside lie between the Welsh capital and your first stop at Pembroke Castle.
 But first, your scenic drive will pass Carmarthen, the oldest town in Wales and, legend has it, the birthplace of Merlin.
-See the 11th-century castle in which King Henry VII, the first of the Tudor line, was born, then board your ferry across the Irish Sea to Ireland where tonight you'll dine in your hotel in Waterford.
+See the 11th-century castle in which King Henry VII, the first of the Tudor line, was born, then board your ferry across the Irish Sea to Ireland.

 The delicate crystal for which Waterford is so famous takes centre stage this morning during a visit to the Waterford Crystal Showroom.
-Leave all that Viking history behind and head along the southern coast to Youghal, the former home of famous explorer and courtier Sir Walter Raleigh.
-Your next stop is Blarney Castle, where a quick kiss of the Blarney Stone will grant you the 'gift of the gab'.
+Leave all that Viking history behind and enjoy the charming scenery en-route to Blarney Castle, where a quick kiss of the Blarney Stone will grant you the 'gift of the gab'.
 Your scenic drive continues across the Cork and Kerry Mountains.
 You’ll pass Killarney, where you could hop on an optional Jaunting Car ride, before continuing to Tralee, renowned for its annual Rose of Tralee International Festival.

 There won't be a moment you're not fixated on this wild landscape of stone monuments, deserted beaches and verdant pastures.
 Today's drive through the Dingle Peninsula is one filled with tiny villages, colourful fishing harbours and landscapes that have inspired poetry.
 Those incredible views will linger long after you leave Ireland's most westerly point, but there's more to see as you head to the prettiest village in Ireland, Adare.
-Continue to Limerick to see its medieval-era St. Mary's Cathedral and view King John's Castle, before arriving at your hotel in Shannon.
+Continue to Limerick to see its medieval-era St. Mary's Cathedral and view King John's Castle, before arriving at your hotel in Shannon where tonight you'll dine in your hotel.

 You’re in good hands this morning as your Local Specialist reveals all their secrets about this charismatic capital city with a small-town feel.
 View Trinity College, St. Patrick’s Cathedral and Dublin Castle, the 13th-century Norman fortress turned museum.
 This afternoon explore Dublin on your own or join an optional visit to one of the most important monastic sights in Europe.
 Your Local Specialist will bring the ancient stories of Glendalough to life and show you around the beautiful landscapes of the garden of Ireland.